Tony’s Experience of Stroke

 I think this was why Leon felt that I ‘appeared not to understand what was being said.’
 The peace was so great and unbroken that I could stare at my children without any usual social expressions and signs of response.
 It was a great experience to stare and read their many emotions, and reach out to them and hug them trying to communicate the peace I felt.

-Of course, from their point of view I probably looked a mess, as the right side of my face, so I have been told, was still sagging.
+Of course, from their point of view I probably looked a mess, as due to the stroke the right side of my face, so I have been told, was still sagging.
 But I wasn’t aware of that – just peace and calm love.
+But I could not move, I couldn’t speak and had lost control of my body, to the extent that I wet the bed until a nurse put a catheter in my body.
+I wasn’t ‘with it’ at all.

 Slowly I gained further insight into what I was experiencing.
 I noticed that I could read and understand the notices on the hospital ward walls.
 Also I knew what I wanted to express, but the mechanism of expression was now broken.
 So when I did try to find the words it was like looking into a vast empty space and reaching into it without success.
 When I think about it now, we all reach into the immense empty space of the mind and memory when we try to speak, but if you observe what occurs the words drop right into your mouth.
 But in my experience of stroke there were no words coming.
 The delivery system was broken – or as Jill Bolte Taylor says, ‘You are not a dummy, you are wounded.’